WISDEM/WEIS/docs/weis_models.rst

 3. Parallel execution of multiple simulations across different load cases
 4. Post-processing of simulation outputs to extract design-relevant quantities

 For blade modeling, WEIS configures both simple (ElastoDyn) and advanced (BeamDyn) structural formulations, with automatic conversion of WISDEM-generated beam properties to the appropriate format.
 Aerodynamic modeling is handled through AeroDyn, with support for both Blade Element Momentum theory and higher-fidelity options like the free vortex wake model (OLAF).
-Offshore applications utilize integrated hydrodynamic and mooring modules (HydroDyn, SubDyn, and MoorDyn) that receive platform and mooring properties from WISDEM.
+Offshore applications utilize integrated hydrodynamic and mooring modules (HydroDyn, SeaState, SubDyn, and MoorDyn) that receive platform and mooring properties from WISDEM.

 WEIS uses pCrunch to post-process OpenFAST's simulation results, providing automated load analysis, extracting statistics, damage equivalent loads (DELs), and extreme values across simulations.
 These outputs are directly incorporated into the optimization process, enabling design constraints based on ultimate loads, operational performance, or other user defined metrics.
 This comprehensive analysis capability allows designers to create turbines that not only maximize energy production and minimize cost, but also maintain structural integrity.